overextended/overextended.github.io/docs/ox_lib/Interface/Client/input.md

 would be index `1`, if we want data from the third field, that would be index `3`, etc...

-The input rows will always return a string, if you want a row to be of number data type, you can use the `tonumber` function to convert it to a number instead.
+The standard input rows will always return a string, if you want a row to be of number data type, you can use set the `type` to `number`.

 If a user left an input field empty it will return `nil`.